Home · Research · Causeries

 2013

-This seminar paper reviews Kurt Gödel’s article »What is Cantor’s continuum problem?«.
-As this paper aims to be almost self-contained, short recaps, rough explanations and selective examples are provided where appropriate.
+This seminar paper reviews Kurt Gödel’s article »What is Cantor’s continuum problem?« with short recaps, rough explanations, and selective examples to make the argument largely self-contained.

 pdf